Twins rally to give Odorizzi 10th straight win

 Glenn Sparkman (1-3) suffered the loss allowing five runs (four earned) on five hits and two walks.
 He struck out three.

 Minnesota cut it to 2-1 in the fourth on Kepler's 17th homer of the season into the bleachers in right.
-It marked the 13th consecutive game the Twins homered, three off the franchise record.
+It marked the 13th consecutive game the Twins homered in a game, three off the franchise record.

-The Royals extended their lead to 4-1 in the fifth.
+The Royals extended their lead to 4-1 in the fourth.
 Merrifield led off with his eighth home run of the season, a 387-foot drive down the left field line.
-Lucas Duda added a sacrifice fly, driving in Adalberto Mondesi, who had walked and advanced to third on a single by Soler.
+Lucas Duda added a sacrifice fly, driving in Adalberto Mondesi who had walked and advanced to third on a single by Soler.

 Minnesota then took a 5-4 lead in the sixth when Eddie Rosario led off with a walk, went to second on a single by Gonzalez and scored on a line-drive double by Cron over the head of Alex Gordon and off the bottom of the left field fence.